WEC-Sim/WEC-Sim/docs/user/code_structure.rst

 Library Blocks
 """"""""""""""

-The simulation class is most closely related to the Frames library.
+The simulation class is tied to the Frames library.
 The Frames library contains one block that is necessary in every model.
 The ``Global Reference Frame`` block defines the global coordinates, solver configuration, seabed and free surface description, simulation time, and other